Orchestrating theatre

 The first festival circuit.

-A run of plays — including Bembidada Bhootha and Ammavra Ganda — travels to festivals across Karnataka.
+A run of plays travels to festivals across Karnataka.
 The trust begins to be recognised by the wider Kannada theatre community.
+Support to other groups for their productions is welcomed wholeheartedly by the theatre community.

 KH Kala Soudha — a home.